Superelliptic curves with minimal weighted moduli height: Preliminaries

 \begin{prob} Determine a twist $\Y$ of $\X$ such that $\p := \left[ \I (\Y) \right] \in \wP_\w^n (k)$ has minimal height over the algebraic closure $\bar k$. \end{prob}

-The above problems are equivalent of finding a model for the superelliptic curve such that the corresponding weighted moduli point has minimal possible weighted height.
-In the next section we will explain in more detail what this means.
+The above problems are equivalent of finding a model for the superelliptic curve such that the corresponding weighted moduli point has minimal possible weighted height or finding a twist with such property.

-The two problems above are solved in the case of elliptic curves \cite{ta-75} and \cite{la-82} and at least for one special invariant of hyperelliptic curves, namely the discriminant.
-We describe briefly below.